 Supporting ex Service men and women of the Armed Forces

 We are commited to ensuring that those who serve or have served in the Armed Forces, and their families, are treated fairly and are not disadvantaged within the delivery of our services and policy making.
 We declared this publicly by signing the Armed Forces Covenant and were presented with a bronze award from the Armed Forces Covenant Employer Recognition Scheme in June 2016.
+We were then awarded a silver award in September 2017.

 As part of this commitment we are working to ensure greater access to education and employment.
 We are developing pathways to degree-level qualifications in partnership with West Lothian College for those leaving Service, particularly from the lower ranks.